John Vattanky: His Life and Work

 In 2003, he was a visiting Life Member at Clare Hall, University of Cambridge, England; in the same year he also gave a lecture on 'Sankara and Christian Theology' at the Faculty of Theology, University of Tübingen, Germany.
 Further, in the same year he participated in the International Philosophy Conference at Istanbul, Turkey and presented a paper on "Nyaya and Buddhist Logic'.
 In 2004, he was a visiting Scholar at Campion Hall, University of Oxford; in the same year he also participated in an International Conference on Theology at Beirut and presented a paper on Sankara and Eastern Theology'.
 In 2005, he participated in an International Conference on Eastern Theology in Beirut and presented a paper on Sankara and Apophatic Theology'.
 Further in the same year he presided at the inaugural session of a seminar organized by the Indian Council of Philosophical Research, Imphal, Manipur and afterwards presented a paper on 'Word and Meaning'; he was also a visiting Scholar at Campion Hall, University of Oxford.
 In 2006 he participated in the International Conference at Bialowieza, near Warsaw, Poland and presented a paper on 'Theism, the Culmination of Nyaya Logic'; in the same year he was also a visiting Scholar at Campion Hall, Oxford.

 In 2007, he participated in an International Conference on Nyaya and Formal Logic at Jadavpur, Kolkata and presented a paper on 'The Integral Humanism of Nyaya'; in the same year he was also a visiting scholar at Campion Hall, University of Oxford.
 In 2008, he presented a paper on 'Ephrem and Sankara; a Dialogue Between Two Creative Thinkers' at an International conference in Granada, Spain.
 In 2009, he participated in the National Conference on Logic and its Application at the Mathematical Institute, Chennai.
 In 2010, he participated in the International Conference on Syriac Theology at SEERI, Kottayam, and presented a paper on 'Understanding Christian Eschatology Against the Background of the Thought of Ephrem and Sankara'.

 Professor Vattanky was one of the much sought after resource persons in refresher courses for University lecturers from all parts of India.
 He has thus lectured for such groups in Lucknow, Pune, Santi Niketan and so on.
 He was also a visiting scholar at the Centre for Advanced Studies in Simla.
 He participated in various seminars on Classical Indian Philosophy.

 Although the Centre for Advanced Indian Studies formerly directed by him is materially a small institute, it pursues intensively research in one of the most difficult systems of Indian thought- the Nyaya system which has a history of more than twenty centuries.
 The Institute specializes in what is called NavyaNyaya which traditionally is dated from 13th Century to the present day.
 The Institute has already translated and interpreted important sections of authoritative works on Navya-Nyāya and these works have won the admiration of scholars working in the field.

+After a stroke and prolonged bed-rest he died at Kozhikode on February 22, 2021.